GuEMM/AstrocyticHighOrder/README.md

 # RUNNING MODEL

-Example notebook code for building the network with the specific topology used in Menesse et. al (2025) and running a simulation.
+Simulation notebook code for building the network with the specific topology used in Menesse et. al (2025) and running a simulation.
 The same notebook contains a cell for plotting the time series of variables including a raster plot of neuronal activity.

 # JULIA FUNCTION